Watercolors by Stan Berry

 My career took me into many areas of Engineering, Marketing and General Management far from artistic endeavors, but I promised myself that upon retirement I would take up some type of creative art.
 I always admired those artists who master the use of watercolors.
 Their skillful application of the combination of water and paint can create a translucent effect giving the painting a more natural look.
 Dramatic effects can be created by overlapping different shades and by mixing and matching colors.
 Sometimes dramatic things happen simply by accident.
 I decided to try my hand.
 I have been working with watercolors seriously now since 2007.
 I have experimented with other mediums such as charcoal, pastels and pen & ink, but always seem to return to watercolors.
 It is an exciting journey and I continue to learn and develop.

 I began painting landscapes and seascapes and then had the opportunity to work on several pet portrait commissions.
 I really enjoy painting animal portraits and I am pleased to accept commissions for portraits of family pets.

 I was born and raised in Mansfield, Ohio, but spent much of my life in Michigan.
 My career then took me through Wisconsin, North Carolina and ultimately here to the Greenville, SC Area.
 I earned a Bachelor of Science Degree in Mechanical Engineering from Kettering University and an MBA from the University of Michigan.
 I then spent over 45 years in the Industrial Automation and Machine Tool Industries in various Engineering, Marketing and General Management positions.

 I was lucky to relocate to the Greenville Area some 20 years ago.
 The art scene and art educational opportunities in the area are extraordinary.
 So, after retirement in 2006, I enrolled in beginner watercolor classes at Furman and followed-up with courses through the Art Museum.
-I continue to take advantage of these classes and workshops and am thankful for the fine local artists who have shared their knowledge and assisted in my development.
+I continue to take advantage of classes and workshops by the many skilled artists in our area.
+I am thankful to these fine local artists who have shared their knowledge and assisted in my development.